 Consider water quality in terms of runoff.
-The stock containment area should be set back from watercourses and water storages by at least 200 metres.
+The stock containment area should be set back from watercourses and water storages to protect against risk of nutrient run-off.
 A nutrient filter should be established on the down slope side of the site to prevent runoff into farm water storages and watercourses if applicable.
 The filter may be provided by a vegetation buffer strip or by constructing sediment traps from wire netting or straw bales.